SiweiYu07/biogeochemical_cycles_metagenomics/README.md

 If you use the scripts or workflow from this repository, please cite the associated manuscript.
 The full citation and DOI will be provided after the manuscript is accepted:

 Siwei, Y., Xiaofeng, C., Yushuai, W., Deen, F., Tong, C., Pengfei, C., Shaopeng, G., Hongwei, Y., Weixiao, Q., Jianfeng, P., Huijuan, L., Jiuhui, Q., 2026.
-Redox mediates century-scale reorganization of microbial functional networks in anoxic lakes.
-Under review.
+Long-term deoxygenation reorganizes genome-resolved microbial functional networks in anoxic lake sediments.
+(Submitted)

 ## Contact